Suzan DelBene

-DelBene chairs the Democratic Congressional Campaign Committee and is a former chair of the New Democrat Coalition.
+DelBene is the chair of the Democratic Congressional Campaign Committee (DCCC) and is a former chair of the New Democrat Coalition.

 Early life and education

 DelBene was born in Selma, Alabama, the fifth child of Barry and Beth Oliver.
 At a young age, her family moved to Newport Hills in Bellevue, Washington.
 Later they moved to Mercer Island.
 In an autobiographical video, DelBene described her family's trouble paying bills and the hardship they faced after her father, a longtime airline pilot, lost his job.
 After fourth grade, her family moved around the country in search of work.

-After graduating from The Choate School, a prep school in Wallingford, Connecticut, DelBene went to Reed College, where she earned a bachelor's degree in biology.
-She then continued her education at the University of Washington, earning a master's degree in business administration.
+After graduating from The Choate School, a prep school in Wallingford, Connecticut, DelBene went to Reed College, where she earned a Bachelor of Science degree in biology.
+She then continued her education at the University of Washington, earning a Master of Business Administration degree.

 Business career

 From 1989 to 1998 DelBene worked at Microsoft, where she was director of marketing and business development for the Interactive Media Group, marketing and sales training for Microsoft's Internet properties, and other business development and product management roles with Windows 95 and early versions of Microsoft's Internet Explorer Web browser.
 In 1998 she left to help found drugstore.com and serve as a vice president.
 In 2000, she became CEO of Nimble Technology, leading it through its acquisition by Actuate in 2003.
 In 2004, she returned to Microsoft as corporate vice president of the Mobile Communications Business until 2007.
 From 2008 to 2009, she was a management consultant and strategic advisor to Global Partnerships, a nonprofit supporting microfinance and sustainable solutions in Latin America.
 DelBene was named as the director for the Washington State Department of Revenue on November 30, 2010, replacing outgoing director Cindi Holmstrom.